Shrinks99/recipes/README.md

 11. Note any relevant changes in the description.
 12. Add Henry as a reviewer
 13. Click the `Create Pull Request` button
+14. After the pull request has been merged, delete the local copy of the branch in GitHub Desktop.